Arminhosseini/IFT6758_project/README.md

 ```
 python crawler.py
 ```
-You can also check out [this page](https://github.com/Arminhosseini/IFT6758_project/blob/main/docs/crawler.md)for a more detailed guide
+You can also check out [this page](https://github.com/Arminhosseini/IFT6758_project/blob/main/docs/crawler.md) for a more detailed guide

 ### Step 4.
 Check the Interactive NHL Game Data Panel
 ```
 run interactive_debugging_tool.ipynb
 ```
-You can also check out [this page](https://github.com/Arminhosseini/IFT6758_project/blob/main/docs/interactive_debugging_tool.md)for a more detailed guide
+You can also check out [this page](https://github.com/Arminhosseini/IFT6758_project/blob/main/docs/interactive_debugging_tool.md) for a more detailed guide

 ### Step 5.
 Clean data to get the tidy data
 ```